 - Exceptions shall be permitted only with the approval of the Pro-Vice-Chancellor (Health Sciences).

 A candidate who obtains a D grade in a paper may be permitted to sit a special examination for that paper.
 Any candidate who has obtained an E grade in a paper will not normally be admitted to a special examination in that paper but may be offered an opportunity to repeat the paper.

 A candidate for the degree of Master of Pharmacy who has passed all the required papers and elects not to present a thesis may be awarded the Postgraduate Diploma in Pharmacy.

-(c) Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options specified in clause (d) below.
+- Each examiner shall supply a written report on the thesis and recommend a mark and grade on the basis of the thesis as submitted, and an overall result selected from the options specified in clause (e) below.

-(e) Amendments 6(d)(ii) and revisions 6(d)(iii) shall be completed by a specified date to be determined by the Dean of Pharmacy.
+- Amendments 6(e)(ii) and revisions 6(e)(iii) shall be completed by a specified date to be determined by the Convener of Examiners, in accordance with established procedures.

-(h) Where examiners cannot agree on a result, the Dean of Pharmacy should so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.
+- Where examiners cannot agree on a result, the Convener of Examiners shall engage in established mediation procedures, and if unresolvable, so report to the Pro-Vice-Chancellor (Health Sciences) or nominee who shall arrive at a decision after consulting an independent referee who should normally be external to the University.

 The degree may be awarded with distinction or with credit.

 The Pro-Vice-Chancellor (Health Sciences) may in exceptional circumstances approve a course of study which does not comply with these regulations.